How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 What are the steps to voluntarily receive telemarketing calls?

-These often use systems that capture your phone number when you answer.
+They often capture your number when you answer.

-You can also give your number to businesses when making purchases or filling out forms.
+You could also share your number with businesses during purchases or when filling out forms.

 Can I register my phone number to get more sales calls daily?

-There’s no official registry to sign up for more sales calls.
+There’s no official registry for signing up for more sales calls.

 What’s the best way to sign up for daily promotional calls?

-Enter contests and sweepstakes online or in stores.
+Enter contests and sweepstakes, either online or in stores.

-Many of these share your information with marketers.
+Many of these share your details with marketers.

-Sign up for loyalty programs and mailing lists at stores you shop at.
+You can also sign up for loyalty programs or mailing lists at your favorite stores.

 Is there a legal way to sign up for unwanted phone calls?

-Give your phone number to businesses and check boxes allowing them to contact you.
+Just give your number to businesses and tick any boxes that allow them to reach you.

 How to opt-in for telemarketing calls without breaking any laws?

-Tell companies you do business with that you want to receive promotional calls.
+Let companies you do business with know that you want to receive promotional calls.

-Look for “contact preferences” on websites and select options to receive phone calls about offers.
+Look for “contact preferences” on websites, and select the options to get phone calls about offers.

 Where can I find a service to register for regular spam calls?

-There’s no service to register for spam calls.
+There’s no specific service to register just for spam calls.

-You can sign up for marketing emails, which may lead to more calls.
+However, signing up for marketing emails can lead to more calls.